boonitis/2019-iot-ai-workshop/README.md

 ## Train your own custom model

 To train a custom model, first of all, you need training data.
-Go to this link and click on **DOWNLOAD TRAINING DATA**.
+Go to **https://github.com/boonitis/2019-iot-ai-workshop** and click on **DOWNLOAD TRAINING DATA**.
 (NOTED: During the workshop session, the training data are already provided at */home/pi/2019-iot-ai-workshop/dataset*)

 Using pre-trained MobileNet and Transfer Learning, we can train a new custom model very quickly.